Mist-apps/mist-api/README.md

 * install build-essentials: `sudo apt-get install build-essentials`
 * install mongoDB: `sudo apt-get install mongodb`

-#### For a production installation:
-* install nginx: `sudo apt-get install nginx`
-* add the vhost: `sudo mv mist-api /etc/nginx/etc/sites-available/mist-api && sudo chown root:root /etc/nginx/etc/sites-available/mist-api`
-* enable the vhost: `sudo ln -s /etc/nginx/etc/sites-available/mist-api /etc/nginx/etc/sites-enabled/mist-api`
-* reload nginx: `sudo service nginx reload`

-#### All:
-* edit the deploy script: `vim deploy`
-* change the constants to match your paths.
-DEPLOY_PATH_* = where the files will be deployed, defaults are good.
-DEV_PATH_* = where your dev sources are stored (git clone), no need to change them for a production installation. *_API_URL = the url of the api for the web application.
-You need to change the one that match your installation (prod/dev).
-* add the deploy script: `sudo mv deploy /usr/local/bin/ && sudo chown root:root /usr/local/bin/deploy`
-* add the init-script: `sudo mv mist-api /etc/init.d/ && sudo chown root:root /etc/init.d/mist-api`

-#### For a production installation:
-* deploy the app: `deploy prod`
-* go into the sources path defined in the deployment script: `cd /path/to/sources`
-* install the dependencies: `sudo npm install`

 #### For a development installation:
 * clone the repository where you want: `git clone https://github.com/Mist-apps/mist-api.git /path/to/sources`
 * go into the cloned repository: `cd /path/to/sources`